SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/02-insert.md

 ## Insert One

-Insert an active model and get back a fresh `ActiveModel`.
+Insert an active model and get back a fresh `Model`.
 Its value is retrieved from database, so any auto-generated fields will be populated.

 ```rust
 let pear = fruit::ActiveModel {